Practical Aspects of Palliative Care (PAPC)

 - Recent research in palliative care

-Interactive learning formats include: Q&A, panel presentations, small group and case based discussions and ask the expert sessions.
+Interactive learning formats include: Q&A, panel presentations, and case based discussions and ask the expert sessions.

 The course is designed to change both learner competence and performance in practice for primary and specialty palliative care practitioners.